 There are many benefits of group coverage

 You'll enjoy increased job security

-If you've got 50 or more full-time employees then you need to provide health insurance by law
+If you have 50 or more full-time employees then providing health insurance is required by law

 As a small business owner, you know the needs of your business and your employees can be very different from the needs of those at a larger company.
 However, some things remain the same whether you employ two people or 500 – including the need for quality dental benefits.

 Employees consider dental benefits to be an important part of an overall compensation package offered by an employer.
 By offering your employees quality dental benefits, you are showing an investment in the wellbeing of your employees and a commitment to attracting and retaining talented individuals.

 Under the Affordable Care Act a small business is generally not required to offer dental insurance to its employees, but you may still want to consider buying a dental plan for your employees.